 - Decoy Pricing: The Biggest Little Secret in the Publishing World

-Shea points out that her Six Sigma Marketing program has many more avenues to explore, including price testing, incentive testing and myriads of creative formats that can highlight various collections of content from this publishing partner’s web library.
+Our team points out that our Six Sigma Marketing program has many more avenues to explore, including price testing, incentive testing and myriads of creative formats that can highlight various collections of content from this publishing partner’s web library.

 Over the past 20 years, we’ve helped more than 300 niche publishers dramatically expand their business using our principles and processes to transform them into highly successful multiplatform publishing businesses.
 We’d love the opportunity to discuss how your organization and content can be paired with our software and marketing expertise to create similar results.